ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 Complete the following steps in your Xcode project:

 1. Drag the AdobeMobileLibrary folder into your project.
-1. Ensure that ADBMobileConfig.json is a member of the containing app's target.
+1. Ensure that the `ADBMobileConfig.json` file is a member of the containing app's target.
 1. On the **[!UICONTROL Build Phases]** tab of your containing app's target, expand the **[!UICONTROL Link Binary with Libraries]** section and add the following libraries:

     * `AdobeMobileLibrary.a`